 8 Reasons to Schedule a Storm Damage Inspection

 - Identify missing shingles: Wind uplift may remove or partially detach shingles, exposing underlayment and reducing water resistance.
+Photographic evidence of missing or displaced shingles is among the first things an adjuster will look for in your claim.

 - Check flashing integrity: Storm pressure may loosen flashing around vents, chimneys, and valleys.
+Flashing damage is commonly overlooked during adjuster walkthroughs and requires a professional report to ensure it is included in your claim scope.

 - Inspect ridge caps: Peak areas are especially vulnerable to displacement during severe storms.
+Ridge cap damage is a strong indicator of wind event severity and supports the storm origin of your claim.

 - Evaluate gutters and drainage: Damaged or clogged gutters increase pooling and edge deterioration.
+Gutter damage supports the overall storm impact scope and strengthens the case that multiple roof components were affected in the same event.

-- Assess decking exposure: Hidden structural damage may exist beneath surface materials and require storm damage roof repairs.
+- Assess decking exposure: Hidden structural damage may exist beneath surface materials.
+Structural findings documented early justify larger claim amounts and prevent insurers from treating them as pre-existing conditions.

 - Prevent interior damage: Early repair reduces the risk of mold growth, insulation saturation, and ceiling staining.
+Interior damage identified during inspection can be added to your claim scope before it worsens and becomes harder to attribute to the original storm.

 Common Types of Storm Damage